 The history of the House was drawn from this website!
 Read on, for the full account …

 Phineas Stringer junior, born 1730, inherited the estates in 1782 and was elected Mayor.
-He had married Affra Rouse (1740-1800), daughter of Richard Rouse a wine merchant and Mayor in 1748 and through the marriage Phineas inherited Archers Court, Whitfield.
+He had married Affra Rouse (1740-1800), daughter of Richard Rouse a wine merchant and Mayor in 1748.
+Through the marriage Phineas inherited Archers Court, Whitfield.
 In 1785 he put on the market the Shoulder of Mutton Field, situated below the Castle, under which there were ‘two complete sets of wine-vaults.’
 Phineas, listed as a wine merchant, owned one and the banker, Peter Fector, owned the other.

-In March 1786 Thomas Jefferson (1743-1826), following a visit to France, returned by way of Dover staying for two days.
+In March 1786, Thomas Jefferson (1743-1826) following a visit to France, returned by way of Dover staying for two days.
 It is known that he enjoyed the Kent countryside and visited Dover Castle.
-There is reason to believe that during this time Jefferson stayed at Castle House.
-On the night of April 27th 1786 he returned to Dover with plans to take a boat back to France during the day.
-However, due to bad weather and the state of the roads he missed his boat and arrived in Dover around midnight.
-Because of the weather he could not set sail for France 36 hours so again, it is believed, he stayed at Castle Hill House.
-Jefferson was an American Founding Father aand the principle author of the Declaration of Independence.
+There is reason to believe that during this time Jefferson stayed at Castle Hill House.
+On the night of April 27th 1786 he returned to Dover with plans to take a ship back to France during the day.
+However, due to bad weather and the state of the roads he missed his ship, arriving in Dover around midnight.
+Because of the weather he could not set sail for France for 36 hours, so again, it is believed he stayed at Castle Hill House.
+Jefferson was an American Founding Father and the principle author of the Declaration of Independence.
 He was America’s third president (1801-1809).

-Affra Stringer died in 1800 and Phineas a year later, there is a fine memorial to them in St Mary’s Church.
-Their son George had a house in Dolphin Place but on his parent’s deaths moved into Castle Hill House.
+Affra Stringer died in 1800 and Phineas junior a year later.
+There is a fine memorial to both of them in St Mary’s Church.
+Their son George had a house in Dolphin Place but following the death of his parents deaths he moved into Castle Hill House.
 In the grounds he built a huge barn that was a landmark for nearly a hundred years!
 Their daughter married Edward Broadrip and succeeded to the Elms Vale estate.

 The whole estate was bought by auctioneer, Councillor Charles Lamb (1779-1869), who put it to auction in 1832 where it went for £7,000 to Edward Knocker (1804-1884), solicitor, later Town Clerk and Mayor.
 Along with three other businessmen, Edward Knocker laid out Castle Street, the eastern part of which is on land that had formally been part of the estate.
 Edward Knocker married three times and by his second wife had several children two of which, Edward Wollaston Knocker (1838-1907), known as Wollaston, and Vernon Knocker (1849-1933), became solicitors.